directus/directus/docs/extensions/hooks.md

 // eg: routes.custom.before
 ```

-There are four event types to choose between.

 ### 3. Register your Hook

 Each custom hook is registered to its event scope using a function with the following format: